 The priests of old were able to keep God’s fire burning on the altar all through their journey in the wilderness by following specific instructions God gave them.

-These instructions are still relevant today to keeping the fire of God’s love hot, burning and glowing in our hearts and souls in this evil world.
+These instructions are still relevant today for keeping the fire of God’s love hot, burning and glowing in our hearts and souls in this evil world.

 Therefore, it is wisdom for us to carefully examine and follow these divine instructions.

 First, God instructed the priests to ensure that there is always a sacrifice on the altar (Exo.
 29:38-42).

 As long as there is a sacrifice on the altar, the fire will keep burning.
 But, when the sacrifice leaves the altar, the fire also leaves the altar.